ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mention.md

 # Mention

 The {@link module:mention/mention~Mention} feature brings support for smart completion based on user input.
-When user types a pre-configured marker, such as `@` or `#`, they get an autocomplete suggestions in a balloon panel displayed next to a caret.
-The selected suggestion is inserted to the content.
+When user types a pre-configured marker, such as `@` or `#`, they get an autocomplete suggestions in a balloon panel displayed next to the caret.
+The selected suggestion is then inserted into the content.

 ## Demo